Central Park Mall in fall in NYC.

 If you’re craving some pumpkin pie — or pumpkin in another tasty format — there are plenty of places to find this seasonal squash.

-Donut-lovers can bite into pumpkin flavor with selections from Doughnut Plant, Dough Doughnuts, and The Doughnut Project.
+Donut-lovers can bite into pumpkin flavor with selections from Doughnut Plant and Dough Doughnuts.

 Additionally, pumpkin ice cream gets scooped out at places like the Lower East Side and Union Square’s il Laboratorio del Gelato, or the East Village’s Sundaes and Cones.